 The DBCP is a forum of people interested in the data buoy technology.
-The DBCP meets yearly, normally in October, switching between Northern Hemisphere and Southern Hemisphere venues.
+The DBCP meets yearly, normally in October, switching between WMO and IOC Secretariat headquarters, Northern Hemisphere and Southern Hemisphere venues.
 A technical and scientific workshop is held in conjunction with each Panel session.
 This is an excellent opportunity to discuss technical issues related to data buoys in the light of applications of buoy data.
 Participants in the meeting and/or workshop include representatives of meteorological agencies, oceanographic institutes, scientists, data telecommunication providers, and manufacturers.
-Contacts, exchange of information, assistance is facilitated during the intersessional period because people know each other and because the DBCP is served by a Technical Coordinator.
+Contacts, exchange of information, assistance is facilitated during the intersessional period because people know each other and because the DBCP is served by a Technical Coordinator, and works through Task Teams.
+An Executive Board oversees the activities of the Panel during the intersessional periods.

 DBCP Chair and vice-Chairs have regional responsibilities, i.e. Europe, Asia, Southern Hemisphere, and North America.
-In 2006, the following individuals were elected and appointed by the Panel:
+In 2011, the following individuals were elected and appointed by the Panel: